Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 ## Bundle with Webpack, compile with Babel

-Webpack calls itself a *"flexible unbiased extensible module bundler"*, which doesn't say much and sounds like buzzword soup.
-At its most basic, it gives you the ability to organize code into modules and 'require()' what you need.
+Webpack calls itself a *"flexible unbiased extensible module bundler"*, which sounds like buzzword soup.
+At its most basic, Webpack gives you the ability to organize code into modules and 'require()' what you need.
 Much like Browserify.

 But unlike Browserify, Webpack comes with a sea of built-in features, and a rich ecosystem of extensions called plugins.
 I can't hope to know even half of them, but some of the coolest I've used are plugins that let you 'require()' Less files *with* magic Less-to-CSS compilation, plugins for require-ing images, and JavaScript minification.